nanobox-io/nanobox-engine-golang/README.md

 ```

 ## Build Process
-When [running a build](https://docs.nanboox.io/cli/build/), this engine compiles code by doing the following:
+When building your runtime, this engine compiles code by doing the following:

 ```
 > go get